forcedotcom/cli/releasenotes/README.md

 [Click here for the v47 release notes.](./v47.md)

+## 48.22.1 (July 9, 2020)

+* NEW: We introduced two new commands to override how the CLI tracks your local source code.
+The commands work with any org that supports source tracking.

+  * `force:source:tracking:reset`.
+Resets local and remote source tracking so that the CLI doesn't register current differences between your local files and metadata in the org.
+When you next run `force:source:status`, the CLI returns no results, even if conflicts actually exist.
+The CLI then resumes tracking new source changes as usual.

+    The main use case is when the CLI doesn't have any tracking history for an org.
+For example, you want to use an org that's pre-populated by an automated process with the same metadata that's in your VCS.
+Run this command to make the CLI behave as if the local and remote files are the same at the moment you run the command.

+  * `force:source:tracking:clear`.
+Clears all local source tracking information.
+When you next run `force:source:status`, the CLI displays all local and remote files as changed, and any files with the same name are listed as conflicts.
+You manually resolve these conflicts yourself by, for example, forcing a push or pull.
+The CLI then resumes tracking new source changes as usual.

+    Salesforce Customer Support uses this command to diagnose issues.
+We don't recommend using this command in your normal work flow.

+    **WARNING**: These commands delete or modify all existing local source tracking files in your project and affect subsequent behavior of the `force:source` commands.
+For example, if you reset source tracking then run `force:source:pull`, the CLI can silently overwrite local files even if there's actually a conflict.
+Use the commands only if you understand the differences between your local source files and the metadata in your org.
+And use extreme caution.
+Really.

+* CHANGE: You can use the `force:source:push` and `force:source:pull` commands on metadata files stored in multiple package directories instead of just the default package directory.
+Multiple package directories help you organize your local source code into logical units. ([GitHub issue #379](../../../issues/379))

+    Each package directory must adhere to the standard [Salesforce DX project structure](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_source_file_format.htm).
+List the package directories in your `sfdx-project.json` file in the order you want the packaged metadata deployed to your org.

+    Documentation about working with multiple package directories will be available in the [Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_workspace_setup.htm) around July 15, 2020.

+* CHANGE:  We've improved the output of the `commands` command.
+By default, the command displays the full list of CLI commands and their descriptions in table format.
+With the new parameters, you can display more columns, such as command usage and the plug-in it belongs to.
+You have more choices for the output format (csv, json, yaml.)
+You can also filter and sort the output.
+The `commands` command works the same as the [oclif command](https://github.com/oclif/plugin-commands#oclif-example-commands).

+* FIX: You can run `force:source:push` after deleting a report that begins with the letter D in an org.
+Previously the push returned an error such as `ERROR running force:source:push: SourceMember WHERE MemberName IN ('unfiled$public\Demo_time_per_lead_1Yb'`. ([GitHub issue #221](../../../issues/221))

 ## 48.21.0 (July 2, 2020)

 * We aren't releasing a Salesforce CLI patch this week.